dan-nagle/h2m/README.txt

 USE module_header  !
 Include the translated module
 ...

-Step 4: Call the C functions according to their translated Fortran interfaces.
+Step 4: Call the C translations according to their Fortran interfaces in the module.
-...CALL C_FUNCTION()...
+...CALL TRANSLATED_C_FUNCTION()...

 Step 5: Compile the Fortran program and link against the C file.
 Any reliable compiler should work, but gfortran is used as an example.
 The module file is compiled separately here.